RanitManik/JavaScript-Projects/08. HEX Code Generator/README.md

 ## The Challenge

-The challenge is to develop a HEX Code Generator using JavaScript.
-The application should allow users to input the quantities of different currency denominations they possess, calculate the total cash amount based on these inputs, and display the result.
-Additionally, include a reset button to clear all inputs.
+The challenge is to develop a **HEX Code Generator** using JavaScript.

+- Generate a random six-digit HEX code upon user request (e.g., clicking a button).
+- Display the generated HEX code on the screen.
+- Optionally, allow users to copy the generated code to their clipboard.

 ## Screenshot